Vellisca/Python-Programs/README.md

 Fun tkinter programs in python

 RAN:
-usbencypt: interface to encrypt aything
+//usbencypt: interface to encrypt aything
-usbdencrypt: interface to dencrypt anything (with the key)
+//usbdencrypt: interface to dencrypt anything (with the key)

 QR:
-qrbon: qrgenerator to text.
+//qrbon: qrgenerator to text.